billgan1024/fps-unity/README.md

 ## FPS Game
-A multiplayer FPS game I'm working on.
+An FPS game I'm prototyping in Unity.
 The platformer component of this project describes a template for a 3D platformer with theoretically perfect collision detection as we avoid using raycasts in favour of `OnCollision` events.

 ### June 30, 2022